OldAntelopes/Antiquated-Engine/README.md

 It is not well designed, well implemented, well structured or well.. anything but it is what it is.
 Considering that most of it was written very late at night, often after a few whiskeys, its always surprising any of it works at all.
 (Which it probably doesnt)

-This project has mostly been created for the sake of posterity rather than any expectation of practical value.
+This github project has mostly been created for the sake of posterity rather than any expectation of practical value.

 Overall structure of the repo
 -----------------------------